NMSU-PLEASE-Lab/AppEKG/README.md

 __Note__: These are not necessarily hard requirements, other new but less recent versions will probably work; we have not done extensive version testing.

-To install those requirements in your environment using _pip_ run:
+To install those requirements in your environment using _pip_, run:
 ```shell
 pip3 install -r requirements.txt
 ```

-**Running statistics on heartbeat data:**
+### Running statistics on heartbeat data

 The _stats.py_ prints out statistics per threadID per timemsec and processID per threadID in a CSV format.
 These statistics consist of min, max, std, mean, median, range, Q1, Q2, Q3, skew, kurtosis, count.
 It reads the CSV files that were produced by the AppEKG tool.